NethermindEth/nethermind-tdx/README.md

 run, you can leave the variables as is.
 The `DEBUG_TWEAKS_ENABLED` is important for a development image, allowing root access to the VM.

+For more details on each variable, check your `.env` file.

 ### Lighthouse

 For now, the Lighthouse binary is being built outside the Yocto build process